fedimint/fedimint/docs/setup-docs.md

 # Setting up a Federation + Lightning Gateway

-This is a guide for setting up a 3/4 federation + lightning gateway, a test network for bitcoin with 30 second block times.
+This is a guide for setting up a 3/4 federation + lightning gateway.
 You can run this same setup on a different test network or on mainnet with real bitcoin,

 > [!WARNING]
 > Fedimint 0.2 is alpha software released under an MIT License.
 It is ready for reckless use.